 This is a full-size Male Concert-style Tanpura made by MKS in Kolkata.
-It's well-crafted, and has the signature dark resonant wood and tonality that has made MKS sitars famous.
+It's well-crafted of solid tun wood and stained dark for a stunning look.
+The tonality is warm and on par with the sound that has made MKS sitars famous.
 This male version has a huge gourd and incredibly deep tone.

 Includes: - FREE SHIPPING within continental U.S. from our Urbana, IL location - Professional Set-Up / Service (available ONLY because we have our products on hand and do not distribute via wholesale / drop shipping companies...this is a BIG deal!) - One Extra String Set